simeononsecurity/simeononsecurity.ch/content/articles/the-rise-of-automation/index.en.md

 The healthcare industry has also seen significant adoption of automation technology in recent years.
 Telemedicine, for example, has enabled patients to receive medical assistance remotely, reducing the need for in-person doctor visits.
 This has been particularly useful during the COVID-19 pandemic, where social distancing measures have been put in place to prevent the spread of the virus.

 Automation has also led to improved accuracy in medical procedures.
 Machines are being used to perform surgeries, reducing the risk of human error.
-Additionally, automated systems are used to dispense medication, ensuring that patients receive the correct dosage at the right time.
+Also, automated systems are used to dispense medication, ensuring that patients receive the correct dosage at the right time.

 #### Transportation and Self-Driving Vehicles